Fiber Facts

 40 Micron

 We import this wool from the same processor as the Carpet/Rug Wool.
-The Value wool has excellent properties for projects that need sturdier yarns.
-The fiber is coarser and more rigid which allows for more structure and it is very cost effective.
+The Value wool has excellent physical properties for projects that need sturdier yarns.
+Though coarser and more rigid, the fiber allows for more structure and greater cost-effectiveness.